-ROI will typically increase over time, whereas yield will stay roughly the same.
+ROI will typically increase over time, whereas Yield will stay roughly the same.

-Yield will typically not increase over time, as ROI does.
+Also, Yield doesn’t change depending on bankroll and will typically not increase over time, as ROI does.

 Calculating Yield in sports betting is also very easy.
 You just divide your Total profit with your Total stake (or turnover).